 Bad Faith, Extra-Contractual Liability, Business Practices, Market Conduct Claims & Class Actions

-Our experience extends to a variety of claims, including allegations of: inadequate investigation; unreasonable failure to defend or indemnify; unfair or improper claims handling; and unfair settlement practices or failure to settle; and in various other allegations.
+Our experience extends to a variety of claims, including allegations of inadequate investigation; unreasonable failure to defend or indemnify; unfair or improper claims handling; unfair settlement practices or failure to settle; and other various allegations.
 Hinshaw lawyers are well-versed in defeating such claims and in limiting recovery of damages, including punitive damages and attorney fees.
 We represent insurers with respect to other extra-contractual claims, including claims involving loss control and risk management services; alleged conspiracy claims; alleged improper hiring or supervision of contractors; alleged breaches of fiduciary duties; alleged violations of insurance regulations; and alleged fraud and misrepresentation.

 Hinshaw lawyers also represent insurers in the resolution of market conduct claims and class actions, including claims relating to premium pricing, alleged policyholder discrimination, claim adjustments and property valuations, and a variety of other matters.